These Buttermilk Pancakes have the perfect fluffy and light texture, and delicious flavor. They’re easy to make using simple scratch ingredients!

 They also get an even golden color on the griddle, that looks very similar to the box-mix pancakes.

-These are a classic “white” pancake made with all-purpose flour, but these Whole Wheat Pancakes have amazing flavor and texture as well, if you’re looking for something heartier.
+While these are a classic “white” pancake made with all-purpose flour, you can also use 100% Whole Wheat Flour with this Whole Wheat Pancakes recipe.
+They have amazing flavor and texture as well, if you’re looking for something heartier.

 For the dry ingredients, combine flour, brown sugar, baking powder, baking soda, and salt in a bowl: